Part 1 received

 - sends a copy of the deemed complete application to the municipality and other referral agencies, as relevant to the application.

-- issues public notice and sends courtesy letters to parties within the directly affected party notification range for approval and registration-sized applications (if the municipality is able to provide their contact information).
-The parties are given 20 working days to respond to the application by submitting a statement of support or concern.
-(Public notice is not required for authorizations.)
+- issues notice and sends notification letters to parties within the directly affected party notification distance for approval and registration-sized applications (if the municipality is able to provide their contact information).
+The parties are given 20 working days to respond to the application by submitting a response.
+(Notice is not required for authorizations.)

-- may meet with the applicant to discuss the referral agency responses or statements of concern.
-The applicant may need to provide more information to respond to the concerns.
-Some applicants decide to revise their application in response to the concerns raised.
+- may meet with the applicant to discuss the responses.
+The applicant may need to provide more information to respond to the issues raised.
+Some applicants choose to revise their application in response to these issues.

 - reviews the technical details of the application to ensure it meets the requirements of AOPA.
-The approval officer also conducts environmental risk screenings of the existing and proposed facilities to determine if they could pose a risk to groundwater and surface water, and confirms the application’s consistency with the land use provisions in the municipality’s land use plan.
-The approval officer then determines what conditions or exemptions may apply.
+The approval officer also conducts environmental risk screenings of the existing and proposed facilities to determine if they could pose a risk to groundwater and surface water, and confirms the application’s consistency with the land use provisions in the municipality’s municipal development plan.
+The approval officer then determines what conditions may apply.

 The approval officer finalizes the technical review document and writes the decision summary and permit.

-- The decision summary explains how the application meets or doesn’t meet the requirements of the act; examines and responds to issues raised by referral agencies or statements of concern; explains how the application does or doesn’t comply with the land use provisions in the municipal development plan; addresses technical issues and the reasons for exemptions; and explains what conditions will be attached to the permit, if any, and why.
+- The decision summary explains how the application meets or doesn’t meet the requirements of the act; examines and responds to issues raised by referral agencies or in responses received; explains how the application does or doesn’t comply with the land use provisions in the municipal development plan; addresses technical issues and explains what conditions will be attached to the permit, if any, and why.

 - The permit states the permitted facilities and livestock species and numbers, the conditions that are attached to the permit, the construction deadline, and the requirement for a post construction inspection.
 The permit also consolidates any previously-issued permits.